NCBI-Hackathons/Semantic-search-log-analysis-pipeline/README.md

 ## How to Analyze Your Own Data

 If you have direct access to your own search logs, start with the 01 py file.
 If you are exporting from Google Analytics > Behavior > Site Search, open the 01 file called listOfUniqueUnassignedAfterGS.xlsx, make your columns match it, and start with the 02 py file.
+You will need to remove all procedures for dataframes starting with "log."

 ## Workflow